Henryforce/AsyncTimeSequences/README.md

 scheduler.advance(by: 3.0) // Advances the time virtually and executes scheduled jobs immediately without actually waiting the time interval specified
 ```

-An example on how to inject the schduler if you have a view model:
+An example on how to inject the scheduler if you have a view model:

 ```swift
 final class MyViewModel {